Gaud Saraswat Brahmin: Etymology

 There are many interpretations on how the Gaud Saraswat Brahmins received the name "Gaud" and the information about it is scant.

 Authors Jose Patrocinio De Souza and Alfred D'Cruz interpreters that the word Gauda or Goud may have been taken from Ghaggar, with Goud and Saraswat having the same meaning, that is an individual residing on the banks of river Saraswati.

 Scholars write that "Shenvi" and "Gaud Saraswat Brahmin" are synonyms.

 Historically, Jana Tschurenev states that the Shenvis were a community that claimed to be Brahmins.
-The name GSB is a modern construction based on newly curated caste history and origin legends.